 The Group's management reporting and controlling systems use accounting policies that are the same as those described in Note 2 to the consolidated financial statements.
-Segment assets principally comprise all labilities principally comprise all liabilities.
+Segment assets principally comprise all assets while segment liabilities principally comprise all liabilities.

 Adjustments and eliminations are part of the detailed reconciliations presented below.